Linux namespaces: Control group (cgroup) Namespace

-The cgroup namespace type hides the identity of the control group of which process is a member.
+The cgroup namespace type hides the identity of the control group of which the process is a member.
 A process in such a namespace, checking which control group any process is part of, would see a path that is actually relative to the control group set at creation time, hiding its true control group position and identity.
 This namespace type has existed since March 2016 in Linux 4.6.

-Time Namespace
+Time

 The time namespace allows processes to see different system times in a way similar to the UTS namespace.
-It was proposed in 2018 and landed on Linux 5.6, which was released in March 2020.
+It was proposed in 2018 and was released in Linux 5.6, in March 2020.

 Proposed namespaces

 syslog namespace

-The syslog namespace was proposed by Rui Xiang, an engineer at Huawei, but wasn't merged into the linux kernel. systemd implemented a similar feature called “journal namespace” in February 2020.
+The syslog namespace was proposed by Rui Xiang, an engineer at Huawei, but wasn't merged into the Linux kernel. systemd implemented a similar feature called “journal namespace” in February 2020.